 Grace Paley (December 11, 1922 – August 22, 2007), best known for her short stories depicting the dailiness of women’s lives, was also a poet, teacher, and political activist.
-The child of Jewish Ukrainian immigrants (who Americanized their surname, Gutseit, to Goodside), she was born and raised in the Bronx.
+The daughter of Jewish Ukrainian immigrants (who Americanized their surname, Gutseit, to Goodside), she was born and raised in the Bronx.

 It’s somewhat ironic that Paley, who dropped in and out of various schools (including Hunter College and The New School for Social Research) and never received a degree, did a lot of teaching in her career.
 Despite lack of formal credentials, she taught classes at respected institutions, including Sarah Lawrence College (where she taught writing for a long stretch, from 1966 to 1989), as well as NYU, Columbia, Syracuse, and City College of New York.

 In 1942, at age 19, the former Grace Goodside married filmmaker Jess Paley; with him, she had two children.
 They divorced in 1972; after which she married Robert Nichols, a family friend and political ally.

 It wasn’t until 1959 that her first book, The Little Disturbances of Man, was published.
 Though it was very well received critically, it wasn’t a commercial success.
 Right around this time, Paley became interested in the political and social activism that was brewing in Greenwich Village, where she and her family lived.
 She was quite active in the anti-war movement of the 1960s, and traveled on private missions to political hotspots around the world in the 70s and 80s.

 Never afraid of controversy, Grace Paley jumped into causes she believed in.
 For example, she was one of the founders of the Jewish Women’s Committee to End the Occupation of the West Bank and Gaza.